 31.6 Compensatory time for Overtime-Eligible Employees

 Supervisors may approve compensatory time in lieu of cash payment for overtime to an overtime-eligible employee, upon agreement between the supervisor and the employee.
 Compensatory time will be granted at the rate of one and one-half (1 ½) hours of compensatory time for each hour of overtime worked.
+Compensatory time cannot be earned in the same workweek in which an employee has requested cash payment for overtime.

 31.6.1 Accrual and Use of Compensatory Time